 There are different rules in place across the UK on face coverings in education.

-- In Northern Ireland, it is "strongly recommended" that post-primary pupils wear face coverings in schools unless an exemption applies or unless social distancing is possible.
-For younger children, face coverings are not recommended in routine classroom settings.
+- In Northern Ireland, face coverings are no longer required in classrooms.
+However, they are still recommended for use in corridors, communal areas and on public and school transport.
 Detailed guidance on mitigating the impact of face coverings on the education of deaf children was issued by the Department of Education as an annex to revised guidance for schools.

 - In Scotland, the Scottish Government has said that from 28 Feburary face coverings will no longer be required in classrooms, including for learners in the senior phase sitting exams.
-Learners and staff should continue to be worn by staff and young people in secondary schools.
-Schools have been told to specifically and carefully consider the impact of using face coverings with deaf children and should explore reasonable adjustments when these present a barrier to learning.
+Learners and staff should continue to be supported to wear face coverings if they choose to do so.
+However, schools have been told to specifically and carefully consider the impact of using face coverings with deaf children and should explore reasonable adjustments when these present a barrier to learning.
 Schools can also consider the use of transparent or see-through face coverings.